Jessica-0823/Bellabeat-case-study/README.md

 4. Personalize recommendations in the app based on individual sleep and activity patterns.

 ## Conclusion
-This case study highlights how Bellabeat users engage with their daily activities, sleep ans step counts.
-The analysis shows patterns in activity hours, average sleep duration, and diffrences in activities across weekends and weekdays.
+This case study highlights how Bellabeat users engage with their daily activities, sleep and step counts.
+The analysis shows patterns in activity hours, average sleep duration, and diffrence in activities across weekends and weekdays.
 These insights suggest oppurtunities for bellabeat to improve user engagement and wellness offering personalized recommendations and targeted challenges.
 Overall, the findings can help guide Bellabeat in enhancing its products and creating a healthier lifestyle experience for its users.

 ## Limitations
 - This dataset represents small set of Bellabeat users, so findings may not related to all the users.